ucicelos/ComfyUI-WanVideoWrapper/readme.md

 # ComfyUI wrapper nodes for [WanVideo](https://github.com/Wan-Video/Wan2.1) and related models.

+## Memory use update (again)

+I've made everythign less reliant on torch.compile for VRAM efficiency, so things should work better even without it.
+Also figured workaround for some issues when using compile that made first run use drastically more VRAM, issue I battled with myself a lot.

 ## Update notification that can affect memory use in old workflows

 In a recent update I changed how unmerged LoRA weights are handled: